dsolstad/VLAN-Tools/README.md

 $ python3 segtest.py &lt;network&gt;

 Tip: You can use xargs to do multiple Nmap scans in parallel.
 Just be sure to find the right number for your network, before you start to lose accuracy.
-The targets.txt can contain any number of subnets (separated by newlines), but only three Nmap processes will run simultaneously at any given time.
+The targets.txt can contain any number of subnets (separated by newlines).
+The following command will only run three Nmap processes simultaneously at any given time until the all the targets are scanned.

 ```
 $ cat targets.txt | xargs -I CMD -P 3 python3 segtest.py